AloisSeckar/WBSC-Scoring/README.md

 - Responsive CSS design

 ## Limitations (not planned to be implemented soon)
-- Only one additional play may be consecutively inserted for the batting runner
-- It is not possible to specify actions leading to runners appearing on bases
+- It is not possible to specify actions leading to runners appearing on bases (except TIE)
 - It is not possible to specify batting order of the batter and previous runners
 - Actions are limited to up to 3 assists (followed by an out or an error)
 - No 10th player (additional outfielder) for slowpitch